-ARPA-E performs a preliminary technical review of each Full Application.
-Any "Applications Specifically Not of Interest," as described in Section I.G of the FOA, are deemed nonresponsive and are not reviewed or considered.
+ARPA-E performs a preliminary technical review of Concept Papers and Full Applications.
+Any "Applications Specifically Not of Interest," as described in Section I.F of the FOA, are deemed nonresponsive and are not reviewed or considered.

 3. LIMITATION ON NUMBER OF APPLICATIONS